Tommrodrigues/Blog/content/posts/My DIY Smart Sprinklers/index.md

 Implementing this is fairly simple: we can just hook up a [NodeMCU](https://www.nodemcu.com/index_en.html) to a relay board connected to each of our sprinkler zones.

-From here, our scheduling and watering times can be calculated by a the [homebridge-web-sprinkles](https://github.com/Tommrodrigues/homebridge-web-sprinklers) plugin, then executed at the correct times by the NodeMCU.
+From here, our scheduling and watering times can be calculated by the [homebridge-web-sprinkles](https://github.com/Tommrodrigues/homebridge-web-sprinklers) plugin, then executed at the correct times by the NodeMCU.

 ![image](./images/sprinkler.jpg)

 As a result, we can take a hands-free approach to looking after our garden as everything will be calculated for us in accordance with weather forecast calculations.

-Because we have implemented this with [Apple HomeKit](https://www.apple.com/ios/home/), we can also have manual control over each zone, allowing us fo manually activate and deactivate each zone for whatever reason if we want to override the system.
+Because we have implemented this with [Apple HomeKit](https://www.apple.com/ios/home/), we can also have manual control over each zone, allowing us fo manually activate and deactivate each zone at any time.

 ## Conclusion